pji/blackjack/README.rst

     *   x Clear splash screen from TableUI before play begins.
 *   x Add "How-To" to Table interface.
 *   x Add "How-To" to help.
+* Build UI for saving and restoring game state.
+    *   Create menu interface.
+    *   Select item in menu.
+    *   Escape to menu.

 The following features are possible for future versions: